Retaliation (Carnivore album)

-Retaliation is the second and final album by American crossover thrash band Carnivore.
-It was released in 1987 by Roadrunner Records and later released on CD in 1991 without tracks 4 and 9.
+Retaliation is the second and final studio album by American crossover thrash band Carnivore, released in 1987 by Roadrunner Records.
+It was later released on CD in 1991 without tracks 4 and 9.
 It was re-issued with a different cover on January 23, 2001, containing three demo tracks from the previous album.

-The same album cover was also used (with a different editing) by the italian hardcore band Wretched (punk band) for their EP "In Nome del Loro Potere Tutto è Stato Fatto" released in March 1983.
+The same image was also used (with different editing) by the Italian hardcore band Wretched for the cover of their EP "In Nome del Loro Potere Tutto è Stato Fatto" released in March 1983.

 Critical reception

 In 2005, Retaliation was ranked number 316 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.